Frequently Asked Questions

 So, how do you go about doing that?
 Let’s take a look.

-You can increase the range of your drone by modifying it to prioritize distance, reducing overall interference from other frequency sources, and ensuring the surroundings suit a long-range flight.
+You can increase the range of your drone by modifying it to prioritise distance, reducing overall interference from other frequency sources, and ensuring the surroundings suit a long-range flight.
 Additionally, investing in a good-quality range extender can always prove to be beneficial.

 We’ve already discussed the use of range extenders, but let’s dive a little deeper into the other ways that can boost your drone’s signal.
+Before we do this, keep in mind that poor drone signal can be a cause for bad drone footage too, so check out my fixes in case your drone footage is choppy.

 In this case, interference refers to the disrupting of a drone signal due to other sources of frequency.
 These sources could be power lines, routers, or even phones.